jasenbergamini/jasenbergamini/README.md

-# Hey there!
+# Hi, i'm Jasen

-I'm Jasen, a Computer Science (Cybersecurity) student at HCCC.
+I'm studying Computer Science with a focus in Cybersecurity at HCCC.